jinhyun-so/jinhyun-so.github.io/_pages/about.md

   - about.html
 ---

-I am a Staff Research Engineer with the [Samsung Labs, Device Solution America (DSA), Samsung Semiconductor](https://semiconductor.samsung.com/us/about-us/us-office/us-r-and-d-labs/soc/).
+I am a Staff Research Engineer with the [Samsung Cellular & Multimedia Labs, Samsung Semiconductor Inc.](https://semiconductor.samsung.com/us/about-us/us-office/us-r-and-d-labs/soc/) where I am working on on-device learning/federated learning to improve 5G/6G cellular systems.
 My research interests lie broadly in federated learning, privacy-preserving machine learning, and on-device learning with application of mobile networked systems.
 Prior to joining Samsung Labs, I received Ph.D. degree from University of Southern California (USC), where I was fortunate to be advised by Prof. [Salman Avestimehr](https://www.avestimehr.com/).